outscale/terraform-provider-outscale/website/docs/r/image_launch_permission.html.markdown

 * `image_id` - (Required) The ID of the OMI you want to modify.
 * `permission_additions` - (Optional) Information about the users you want to give permissions for the resource.
   * `global_permission` - (Optional) If `true`, the resource is public.
 If `false`, the resource is private.
-  * `accounts_ids` - (Optional) The account ID of one or more users who have permissions for the resource.
+  * `accounts_ids` - (Optional) The account ID of one or more users you want to give permissions to.
 * `permission_removals` - (Optional) Information about the users you want to remove permissions for the resource.
   * `global_permission` - (Optional) If `true`, the resource is public.
 If `false`, the resource is private.
-  * `accounts_ids` - (Optional) The account ID of one or more users who have permissions for the resource.
+  * `accounts_ids` - (Optional) The account ID of one or more users you want to remove permissions from.

 ## Attribute Reference